 Death in the Afternoon, of course, references Ernest Hemingway’s 1932 nonfiction book about the ceremony and traditions of bullfighting in Spain.
 Hemingway uses grandiose terms to describe this custom that many consider brutal, while ruminating on the deeper meanings of fear and courage.

-A fan of genuine Maraschinos would not think of polluting the holy temple of the body with those bright red plastic fruits called Maraschino cherries by your supermarket.
+A fan of genuine Maraschinos would not think of polluting the holy temple of the body with those bright red plastic orbs called Maraschino cherries by your supermarket.
 However, a Luxardo maven might grudgingly consume a Toschi cherry, and vice versa.

-In other words, this is a mixed drink, it’s a different animal than a pristine flute of champagne, so please enjoy it for what it is.
+In other words, this is a mixed drink.
+It’s a different animal than a pristine flute of champagne, so please enjoy it for what it is.

 Hemingway Champagne: The Shed’s Recipe